NuTufts/nutufts_validation_proj/README.md

 1) Log into Tufts HPC
 2) Start an interactive compute node with a GPU.
 2a) `srun --pty -p wongjiradlab --mem-per-cpu=4000 --cpus-per-task=2 --gres=gpu --time 2:00:00 bash`
-3) Load a singularity container with some of the packages needed.
-3a) `module load singularity/3.5.3`
-3b) `singularity run --nv --bind /cluster/tufts/:/cluster/tufts/,/tmp:/tmp /cluster/tufts/wongjiradlabnu/larbys/larbys-container/singularity_minkowskiengine_u20.04.cu111.torch1.9.0_comput8.sif)`
+3) Load a singularity container with some of the packages needed. `module load singularity/3.5.3` `singularity run --nv --bind /cluster/tufts/:/cluster/tufts/,/tmp:/tmp /cluster/tufts/wongjiradlabnu/larbys/larbys-container/singularity_minkowskiengine_u20.04.cu111.torch1.9.0_comput8.sif)`
 4) Locally install any other needed Python packages - see Setting Up lartpc\_mlreco3d section above
 5) `alias python=python3` to make sure we're using python3 not python2
-6) `source /cluster/home/nstieg01/scripts/setup_icdl.sh` to set up the icdl environment with ROOT 6a) Alternatively run `source setenv_py3.sh` and `source configure.sh` in the icdl directory.
+6) `source /cluster/home/nstieg01/scripts/setup_icdl.sh` to set up the icdl environment with ROOT or alternatively run `source setenv_py3.sh` and `source configure.sh` in the icdl directory.
 The above command just runs these files
 7) Run the network!

 For using jupyter notebook to plot (such as with `many\_analyses\_plots.ipynb`):
 1) Log into Tufts HPC
 2) Start an interactive compute node and write down the name of the node.
 It should be the new prompt.
-For example: p1cmp075 2a) `srun --pty -p wongjiradlab --mem-per-cpu=4000 --cpus-per-task=2 --gres=gpu --time 2:00:00 bash`
+For example the node name might be **p1cmp075**: `srun --pty -p wongjiradlab --mem-per-cpu=4000 --cpus-per-task=2 --gres=gpu --time 2:00:00 bash`
 3) Load a singularity environment with jupyter notebooks in it.
-I've been using `/cluster/tufts/minos/jwolcott/data/singularity-images/ub20.04-cuda11.0-pytorch1.7.1-larndsim.sif`
-3a) The script `/cluster/home/nstieg01/scripts/setup_singularity_old.sh` will do exactly this
+I've been using `/cluster/tufts/minos/jwolcott/data/singularity-images/ub20.04-cuda11.0-pytorch1.7.1-larndsim.sif`.
+The script `/cluster/home/nstieg01/scripts/setup_singularity_old.sh` will do exactly this
 4) Make sure you're in the Bash shell by typing `bash` if you see the singularity prompt
 5) Setup the icdl environment.
 See step 6 above for running lartpc\_mlreco3d: `source /cluster/home/nstieg01/scripts/setup_icdl.sh`
 6) Start a jupyter notebook on a specific port on the compute node: `jupyter notebook --no-browser --port=8003`